Awesome Rhyming Riddles with Answers for Kids

 With colors of orange, red and some blue,

-I crackle and I can cook food for you.
+I crackle and can warm food for you.

 I start as a caterpillar, crawling so slow,